About RISE

 Get Involved!

-We are always looking for passionate individuals who want to make a difference for our students.
+We are always looking for passionate individuals who want to make a difference.
 Our mentors work with students one-on-one and in small groups to improve their academic skills.

 Our Team